A2Amir/Fully-Convolutional-Networks--FCNs--/README.md

 ### IoU calculation  Exercise

+In this exercise I am going to calculate the IOU metric given ground truth and prediction matrices.

+## FCN-8 - Encoder
+In this section, I am going to focus on a concrete implementation of a fully convolutional network.
+I’ll discuss the FCN-8 architecture developed at Berkeley.
+In fact, many FCN models are derived from this FCN-8 implementation.
+The encoder for FCN-8 is the VGG16 model pretrained on ImageNet for classification.
+The fully-connected layers are replaced by 1-by-1 convolutions.
+Here’s an example of going from a fully-connected layer to a 1-by-1 convolution in TensorFlow:

 In this [exercise](https://github.com/A2Amir/Fully-Convolutional-Networks--FCNs--/blob/master/Code/IoUCalculationExercise.ipynb) I am going to calculate the IOU metric given ground truth and prediction matrices.